nfjsg/Professional-README-Generator/README.md

 To install and use this README generator, follow these steps:
 1. Clone this repository to your local machine.
 2. Navigate to the project's directory.
-3. Open your terminal and run the following command:
+3. Open your terminal and run the following command: npm install

 ## Usage
-1. After installing the application, run it by executing:
+1. After installing the application, run it by executing: node index.js
 2. You will be prompted to enter various details about your project, including the title, description, installation instructions, usage information, contribution guidelines, and test instructions.
 3. Choose a license from the provided options.
 4. Enter your GitHub username and email address when prompted.